qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 Being a superset of the base profile means that these 3 *capabilities* must be implemented (a few restrictions are removed from the base profile):

-1. An Adaptive Profile program can execute a sequence of quantum instructions that transform the quantum state.
+1. An adaptive profile program can execute a sequence of quantum instructions that transform the quantum state.
-2. An Adaptive Profile program can measure any qubit used in the program and thus a back-end must be able to measure the state of all qubits for use in program output generation.
+2. An adaptive profile program can measure any qubit used in the program and thus a back-end must be able to measure the state of all qubits for use in program output generation.
-3. An Adaptive Profile program must produce one of the specified [output schemas](../output_schemas/).
+3. An adaptive profile program must produce one of the specified [output schemas](../output_schemas/).

-Minimum capability additions to the base profile an Adaptive Profile supporting back-end must be able to support:
+Minimum capability additions to the base profile an adaptive profile supporting back-end must be able to support:

 4. Conditional branching (the profile must support the `br` instruction assuming that the instruction only expresses non-loop control flow).
 Since support for the `br` instruction relies on the `i1` type a small amount of instructions implementing classical logic on `i1` types is also assumed.